pschieszer/screens/README.md

 ## Query string options

-- "displayMode": "dots" is default
+- "displayMode": comma-separated list of any of the following options, "dots" is default
   - "[emojis](https://pschieszer.github.io/screens/rorschach.html?displayMode=emojis&pointCount=80&frameCount=5&delay=7500)": I love the randomness of the emoji mode, the accidental juxtaposition of the images.
 If it gets too cluttered it's too much to take in.
 Also the geometric point sources don't flatter the emoji mode, so the emojis look better with rorscach.
 Sometimes looks like if Tumblr and reddit had a baby.
   - "[dots](https://pschieszer.github.io/screens/rorschach.html?pointCount=80&frameCount=5&delay=7500)": classic mode, works well with higher pointCount values and geometric point sources
   - "[dude](https://pschieszer.github.io/screens/rorschach.html?displayMode=dude&pointCount=80&frameCount=5&delay=7500)": draws "the dude", a little stick figure guy.
 If the pointCount is greater than 200, browsers get slow and the screen is too cluttered.
 Works well with random mode.